EPCs will only become credible if model outputs are compared with real-world performance in a transparent and repeatable way.

 But even with HEM, survey-based assessments still rely on assumptions about real buildings.
 That is practical and scalable, but it can hide poor-performing homes that appear "typical" on paper.

-That matters because better retrofit decisions, stronger quality assurance, and any future move toward measured EPCs all depend on being able to check model outputs against real performance.
-This concern is reflected in EPC reform consultations, with growing emphasis on fabric-focused metrics and increasing attention to heat-loss indicators such as HTC ('Heat Transfer Coefficient').
+This concern is also reflected in EPC reform consultations, with growing emphasis on fabric-focused metrics and increasing attention to heat-loss indicators such as HTC ('Heat Transfer Coefficient').
 Fabric-focused measures matter because they say more about the thermal quality of the building itself, and less about short-term occupant behaviour, controls, or fuel choice.

 HTC is the rate of heat loss per degree of temperature difference (W/K), in effect a single number that summarises how thermally leaky a home is.
 That makes it a useful basis for whole-home heat-loss comparison.